jnovembre/BSD-QBio/docs/index.md

 ## Downloading the data

 It is very important to download the data **before the workshop** as the files are quite large.
-(Warning!
-The repo is >200MB!)
 All the files are included in the GitHub repository.

 The simplest way to download the repository is to download all the files in a compressed ZIP archive (click